sfigg/commercialization-public/customize/desktop/design-registration-pages.md

 * **Page subtitle**.
 Add a subtitle to help customers understand the tasks on the page or in some other way guide them to complete the form.
 This subtitle also appears on registration page two.
 The page title and subtitle can be customized using the `registration` element of [Oobe.xml](registration-pages-oobexml.md).
 * **Customer information fields**.
 These fields are not customizable.
 Customer information consists of four input fields: First Name, Last Name, Region, and Email.
 If the Email field is filled in, it will be validated as well-formed prior to allowing the customer to proceed.
 The Country/Region input field is a drop-down list.
 The associated value of each country/region is its associated two-letter country/region code based on [ISO 3166-1 Alpha-2](https://www.iso.org/obp/ui/#search/code).
 * **One link**.
 Customize the title, and path to, an HTML file using the `link1` element of [Oobe.xml](registration-pages-oobexml.md).
 When using this link to surface a privacy policy, ensure the policy is current.
 * **Skip button**.
 The Skip button is visible by default, but you can configure the `hideSkip` element of [Oobe.xml](registration-pages-oobexml.md) to hide it.
-No customer information is sent to Userdata.blob if the customer chooses Skip.
+No registration data of any kind is provided if the customer chooses **Skip**.
 The button text is not customizable.
 * **Next button**.
 The Next button moves the customer forward in OOBE.
 This button is not customizable.

 ### Pre-populated customer information